amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

   Options for this:

-- `"model/main_clnf_general.txt"` (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking (CLNF model)
+- `"model/main_ceclm_general.txt"` (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data (300W and Menpo).
+Most accurate, but the slowest and most memory heavy method.
+Suitable for most conditions.
-- `"model/main_clnf_wild.txt"` - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking),  (CLNF in-the-wild model)
-- `"model/main_clm_general.txt"` - a less accurate but slightly faster CLM model trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
+- `"model/main_clnf_general.txt"` - trained on Multi-PIE of varying pose and illumination and In-the-wild data.
+Works well in a lot of conditions, but fails for profile faces and very large expressions
+- `"model/main_clnf_wild.txt"` - as above, but only trained on 300W datasets (Helen and LFPW)
+- `"model/main_clnf_multi_pie.txt"` - trained on CMU Multi-PIE dataset, works well in well lit environments
+- `"model/main_clm_general.txt"` - the least accurate. but the fastest model

 **Model parameters**